 After winding down the remainder of the gravel trail, you enter a muddy path that leads you through a relatively flat valley, all the time looking up towards Spitzmeilen and Wissmeilen.
 This section of the trail had a Lord of the Rings, Icelandic feel to it and amidst the mystic, gloomy clouds, we quite enjoyed this part.

 We did the hike in mid-October, which meant the last third of the hike to Spitzmeilen Hut was through some snow.
 Nothing was deeper than 1-2 feet but when sticking on the trail, we kept mostly dry.
 The snow added quite a lot to the scenery although there was a lot of slush.
 Looking up at Spitzmeilen, I was pretty sure we wouldn’t be able to climb it the next morning due to the snow on the rocks.
-We decided to just enjoy the night, wake up for sunrise and hike as far as we could til we deemed it to dangerous if that was the case.
+We decided to just enjoy the night, wake up for sunrise, and hike as far as we could till we deemed it too dangerous if that was the case.

 We reached the Spitzmeilen Hut just before sunset and the golden hour was in full swing.
-The hut is actually a unique style and almost looks like a Rubiks cube from afar, which is different from most of the traditional chalet-style huts I’d stayed in across Switzerland.
+The hut is actually a unique style and almost looks like a Rubik’s cube from afar, which is different from most of the traditional chalet-style huts I’d stayed in across Switzerland.
 The design was one of my favorites I’ve visited so far.
 We enjoyed a great three-course meal at the hut and because it was mid-October and a weekday, we had an entire dormitory room to ourselves.
 During the summer, the hut is much busier.

 HIKING FROM SPITZMEILEN HUT TO SPITZMEILEN PEAK

-As I woke, I peered out of the window to see the first light of the pre-sunrise glow and gathered my gear together, poured a coffee and headed downstairs to watch the colors develop in the sky from the warmth of the dining room.
+As I woke, I peered out of the window to see the first light of the pre-sunrise glow and gathered my gear together, poured a coffee, and headed downstairs to watch the colors develop in the sky from the warmth of the dining room.
 Incredibly peaceful.
-As the colors starting to show themselves, I put my gloves on and headed outside to shoot the layers in the distance and the details in the windows of the hut.
+As the colors started to show themselves, I put my gloves on and headed outside to shoot the layers in the distance and the details in the windows of the hut.

-We went back inside the hut, enjoyed breakfast and then took a look up at Spitzmeilen (nicknamed by our local friends ‘The Nipple’).
+We went back inside the hut, enjoyed breakfast, and then took a look up at Spitzmeilen (nicknamed by our local friends ‘The Nipple’).
 It looked ominous, but we thought we would give it a go.

 The hike up to Spitzmeilen Peak was set to only take less than an hour with only 2-3 kilometers between us and the base of the climb.
 However, from the first step out of the hut, we were trekking through snow that became thicker as we neared the base.
-At times the climb was quite steep and although this trail might be a red and white trail in the summer, it was quite difficult in the winter.
+At times the climb was quite steep and although this trail might be a red-and-white trail in the summer, it was quite difficult in the winter.
 The wardens at the mountain hut had told us it was possible but advised it could be dangerous in parts.

 Once we reached the base of Spitzmeilen, it didn’t look quite as scary.
 While certain sides of the peak look almost impossible to climb, around the backside is a crack in the rock where you make your way to the top assisted by chains.
 The good thing about this trail is that even if you decide the climb is not for you, it’s not been time wasted as the trail now continues to Wissmeilen.

-We decided to head up the climb, which was about 30-meters at a guess.
+We decided to head up the climb, which was about 30 meters at a guess.
 There were chains the entire way but you needed to be very attentive and have sure footing and grip as you progress your way up the climb.
 I managed to take a few photos on the way up while resting in safe positions.

 After the short but challenging ascent, we made it to the top of the Spitzmeilen Peak!
 At the beginning of the hike the day before, I was convinced it would be too snowy but nevertheless, there we stood.
-A giant cross with a gold circle rests on top of the summit, which is 2,508 meters above sea-level.
+A giant cross with a gold circle rests on top of the summit, which is 2,508 meters above sea level.
 The drop-offs at the summit are very steep so you need to watch your footing and tread with care while enjoying the panoramic views on top of the Spitzmeilen peak.